ElryGH/HikariWatch/README.md

   </a>
 </p>

-# The All-in-One Anime App
+# The All-in-One Anime PC App

-The ultimate anime-watching experience!</br>
+The ultimate anime-watching experience for PC!</br>
-It’s the best app you’ll ever use for seamless, ad-free anime viewing.
+It’s the best app you’ll ever use for seamless, ad-free anime viewing.</br>
+Watch on your PC & control it via your Phone.

 # Features